Anyone (including you) can make perfectly fluffy homemade biscuits from scratch!

-Biscuits aren’t just a breakfast recipe either.
-Serve them with meals like chicken stew or sausage or bacon gravy.
-Buttery biscuits are perfect for dipping and sopping up rich sauces of all kinds.
+Biscuits aren’t just for breakfast; serve them with meals like chicken stew, sausage gravy, or bacon gravy.
+They’re perfect for dipping and sopping up sauces of all kinds.

 How to Make Biscuits